American Samoa

 Due to the territory's strategic location, the U.S. military has a significant presence and plays a major role in its economy and society.
 The territory is noted for having the highest rate of military enlistment of any U.S. state or territory; as of 2021, the local U.S. Army recruiting station in Pago Pago ranked first in recruitment.
 Tuna products are the main exports, with the U.S. proper serving as the largest trading partner.
 Tourism is a nascent but underdeveloped sector, owing in part to the territory's relative geographic isolation, which also accounts for its high rate of poverty and emigration.

 Since the Deeds of Cession were signed in 1900 and 1904, Samoans have avoided further integration into the U.S. system.
-In 1949, the Department of Interior moved to incorporate American Samoa through an Organic Act.
+In 1949, the Department of the Interior moved to incorporate American Samoa through an Organic Act.
 Afraid that incorporation might undermine the Samoan culture and traditional land ownership, Samoan matai intervened and Congress halted incorporation.
-Instead, Samoa created its own government, the Samoan Fono, based on indigenous system of governance.
-Since then, Samoans have declined to establish a federal district court, refused birthright citizenship, and remains the only U.S. territory with its own immigration system.
+Instead, Samoa created its own government, the Samoan Fono, based on indigenous systems of governance.
+Since then, Samoans have declined to establish a federal district court and refused birthright citizenship; Samoa remains the only U.S. territory with its own immigration system.

-Many consider residents of American Samoa to be politically disenfranchised, with no voting representation in the U.S. Congress, though American Samoa itself has a democratic system of governance.
-However, many Samoans have prioritized indigenous culture and government over integration into the United States.
 American Samoa is the only permanently inhabited territory of the United States in which citizenship is not granted at birth, and people born there are considered "non-citizen nationals" with limited rights.
-A primary reason that Samoans do not have birthright citizenship is that many Samoans oppose birthright citizenship, as evidenced by the unanimous resolution of the Samoan Fono in 2021 against birthright citizenship, and multiple statements and actions by government officials over the decades.
-The elected representatives of American Samoan people unanimously fear that birthright citizenship, which may complicate the territory's political structure, would lead to the erosion of indigenous governance, collective ownership of indigenous lands, and the indigenous language of Samoa, gagana Samoa.
+American Samoa does not have a vote in the U.S. Congress.
+A primary reason that Samoans do not have birthright citizenship is that it is opposed by many Samoans, as evidenced by the unanimous resolution of the Samoan Fono in 2021 against birthright citizenship, and multiple statements and actions by government officials over the decades.
+The elected representatives of American Samoan people unanimously fear that birthright citizenship would complicate the territory's political structure and lead to the erosion of indigenous governance, collective ownership of indigenous lands, and use of the Samoan language.

 Etymology

-The origin of the name "Samoa" means "Holy Center", taken from a compound of the Samoan sa ("sacred") and moa ("center").
+The origin of the name "Samoa" means "holy center", taken from a compound of the Samoan sa ("sacred") and moa ("center").
 The name is alternatively derived from a local chieftain named Samoa or an indigenous word meaning "place of the moa", a now-extinct bird, though the bird was known only from New Zealand.

-Although the sovereign state of Samoa changed its name from Western Samoa in 1997, the territory is also sometimes referred to as Eastern Samoa to distingush from its neighbor.
+Although the sovereign state of Samoa changed its name from Western Samoa in 1997, the territory is also sometimes referred to as Eastern Samoa to distinguish it from its neighbor.